© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bronze Age field system, 400m south east of Ladybower Inn is a scheduled monument protected by Historic England under reference 1018214.
 View the official record →

-A Bronze Age field system is a collection of agricultural land divisions and associated earthworks dating to the Bronze Age period.
+The Bronze Age field system located approximately 400 metres south-east of Ladybower Inn in Derbyshire is a scheduled ancient monument comprising a series of agricultural divisions and boundaries dating to the Bronze Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018214.

 Bronze Age field system, 400m south east of Ladybower Inn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018214.